qw3rtman/ralph/README.md

 **Now just run `ralph` once and Ralph will take care of setting up your `~/.ralph` directory with all the default settings.**

+## Configuration
+All configuration for `ralph` are found in `~/.ralph/config.json`.
+Here, you can tell Ralph where to search for blueprint JSON files and where to place alias files after they are generated.

 ## Limitations
 The major limitation with `ralph` is inherent in optional parameters.